alibaba/GraphScope/docs/storage_engine/grin.md

 ### Master and Mirror
 - Master & mirror vertices are the concept borrowed from vertexcut partition strategy.
-When a vertex is recognized in serveral partitions, GRIN refers one of them as the master vertex while others as mirrors.
+When a vertex is recognized in several partitions, GRIN refers one of them as the master vertex while others as mirrors.
 This is primarily for data aggregation purpose to share a common central node for every one.
 - While in edgecut partition, the concept becomes inner & outer vertices.
 GRIN uses master & mirror vertices to represent inner & outer vertices respectively to unify these concepts.